ExoticGamerrrYT/adobe-leftovers-remover/adobe-leftovers-remover/README.md

 1. Launch the application
 2. Review the listed paths and registry keys
 3. Select the items you want to remove (use "Select All" buttons for convenience)
-4. Click "Clean Selected" to remove the selected items
+4. Click "Delete Selected" to remove the selected items
 5. Restart your computer to complete the cleanup process

 ## Configuration